yuribraga17/backdoor-scanner/readme.md

 ## 🛠️ How It Works

-- The scanner checks `.lua`, `.js`, `.json`, `.cfg`, `.sql`, and `.txt` files for suspicious patterns.
+- Scans `.lua`, `.js`, `.json`, `.cfg`, `.sql`, `.txt`, `.py`, `.php`, and `.html` files for suspicious patterns.
-- It uses advanced detection techniques to minimize false positives.
+- Uses a database of known malicious hashes and suspicious patterns to detect potential threats.
-- If a backdoor is detected, it logs the details and sends an alert to Discord.
+- If a threat is detected, it logs the details and sends an alert to Discord.
-- Logs are saved in `malware_log.txt` and `error_log.txt`.
+- Creates backups of flagged files in the `backups` directory.
+- Generates an interactive HTML report (`scan_report.html`) with scan results.

 ---

-## 📖 Examples of Use
+## 📖 Usage Examples

 ### Scanning a Directory
 ```bash
 python backdoor_scanner.py
 ```
-- A file dialog will open for you to select the directory to scan.
+- A file dialog will open for directory selection.

 ### Real-Time Monitoring
-- The scanner can monitor a directory for changes and alert you in real-time.
+- The scanner can watch a directory for changes and alert on suspicious modifications.

 ### Discord Alert Example
 ![Discord Alert Example](https://i.imgur.com/Io94kCm.jpeg)